 About Kangaroo House B&B

 Kangaroo House Bed & Breakfast is a lovely historic landmark, built in 1907 as a large Craftsman Bungalow hotel, with local fir and cedar lumber and fieldstone for the architectural features.
-Having been a B&B for more than 34 years, Kangaroo House is the longest continuously running B&B in the San Juans, and has won wide acclaim for great food and a friendly, relaxed atmosphere.
+Having been a B&B for 35 years, Kangaroo House is the longest continuously running B&B in the San Juans, and has won wide acclaim for great food and a friendly, relaxed atmosphere.
 Check out rave reviews online from the guests themselves.

 The lodge-like ambiance of the spacious living room, with its broad fieldstone fireplace and mission style furnishings invites you to melt into the comfortable setting and relax.
 Spend a quiet afternoon curled up with a book.
 Linger over one of our fine, homemade breakfasts in the bright and airy breakfast room or on the sunny deck.
 After a day of hiking, cycling, sailing, or shopping, enjoy an intimate and relaxing soak in the garden hot tub under the stars.